 Make time at the end of each day to enjoy the work of your hands.
 Leave dinner’s dishes on the counter.
 Open up cupboards or take a walk into the pantry.
 Look at what you’ve done!
 Allow satisfaction to settle over you for a moment.

-Take pride in your accomplishments!
 Food put by is like a nutritious, healthy, well-earned paycheck.
 You’ve worked hard for it.
 Don’t forget to enjoy the feeling of accomplishment.

 Then, it’s time to return to the real world-yes, the one that’s always full of dirty dishes!
 Decide whether you should wash them now or catch an early bedtime!